 - The area an infrared heater can warm is limited because it is a ‘space’ heater, and this might not be ideal for a larger garage.

-- Heat is short lived with many infrared heaters, meaning that you can’t shut them off for long during an extended stay in the garage and expect to stay warm.
+- Heat is short-lived with many infrared heaters, meaning that you can’t shut them off for long during an extended stay in the garage and expect to stay warm.

 When choosing to purchase an infrared heating unit, don’t consider options with the exposed heating element (the glowing red of a portable space heater).
 These will be better suited to your garage space if you opt for the enclosed tube that is much safer and less likely to cause burns if you brush up against it for any reason.
 Also, consider the size of your garage.
-If you’re going to have to purchase an extremely large or powerful unit in order to heat your entire large garage, it may be just as cost effective to consider a different option in terms of upfront cost.
+If you’re going to have to purchase an extremely large or powerful unit in order to heat your entire large garage, it may be just as cost-effective to consider a different option in terms of upfront cost.
 Also, note that you may need a qualified installation expert to connect your infrared heater to the house heating source (electric, gas, or propane).

 Wood Burning Stove

-When it comes to truly economical options, a wood burning stove can’t be beaten to heat your garage.
+When it comes to truly economical options, a wood-burning stove can’t be beaten to heat your garage.
 Contrary to the name, you don’t have to go out and buy a lot of wood to fuel the stove, though even that can be much less expensive than round the clock central heating.
-Brush clippings, fallen twigs, leaves, and lawn clippings that have dried out can all be used to stoke the fire in a wood burning stove, which is one of the most efficient and effective ways to heat a singular space.
-This old ‘technology’ works like an infrared heater, letting the incredible heat internally warm the air around it without using any power at all.
+Brush clippings, fallen twigs, leaves, and lawn clippings that have dried out can all be used to stoke the fire in a wood-burning stove, which is one of the most efficient and effective ways to heat a singular space.
+This old ‘technology’ works as an infrared heater, letting the incredible heat internally warm the air around it without using any power at all.
 In fact, this means of heating your garage can be effective without additional insulation due to the massive heat output, though it will always be more efficient to have proper insulation.